iamciera/sister-of-pin1-material/README.md

 Manuscript status:

-1/19/15 In preparation for PLoS Genetics.
+1/19/16 In preparation for PLoS Genetics.

-1/31/15 Submitted to PLoS Genetics.
+1/31/16 Submitted to PLoS Genetics.

+2/9/16 Under Review.

 ## Code